-The weighted average grant date fair value per share for restricted share and deferred share awards granted during 2015 and during 2014 subsequent to the Spin-Off was \$3.61 and \$21.14, respectively.
-The weighted average grant date fair value per share for restricted stock and deferred stock awards granted in 2014 for periods prior to the Spin-Off and 2013 was \$100.43 and \$80.25, respectively.
-The total fair value of restricted share and deferred share awards vested during 2015 and 2014 for periods subsequent to the Spin-Off was \$0.9 million and \$0.4 million, respectively.
-The total fair value of restricted stock and deferred stock awards vested during 2014 for periods prior to the Spin-Off and 2013 was \$2.7 million and \$1.0 million, respectively.
-At December 31, 2015, unrecognized compensation cost related to restricted share and deferred share awards was \$7.1 million, which is expected to be recognized over a weighted average period of 2.4 years.
+The weighted average grant date fair value per share for restricted share and deferred share awards granted during 2016, 2015 and during 2014 subsequent to the Spin-Off was \$1.64, \$3.61 and \$21.14, respectively.
+The weighted average grant date fair value per share for restricted stock and deferred stock awards granted in 2014 for periods prior to the Spin-Off \$100.43.
+The total fair value of restricted share and deferred share awards vested during 2016, 2015 and 2014 for periods subsequent to the Spin-Off was \$0.6 million, \$0.9 million and \$0.4 million, respectively.
+The total fair value of restricted stock and deferred stock awards vested during 2014 for periods prior to the Spin-Off was \$2.7 million.
+At December 31, 2016, unrecognized compensation cost related to restricted share and deferred share awards was \$4.2 million, which is expected to be recognized over a weighted average period of 1.6 years.